DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 ## Ebook stores: Amazon, Apple, Google, Kobo, Sony

 Many channels exist for distributing ebooks.
-Curiously, most traditional retailers (large bookshops, like Libris or AKO in the Netherlands) play a marginal role in the selling of electronic publications, with the exception of a company like Barnes & Noble with their range of Nook devices and associated storefront.
+Curiously, most traditional retailers (large bookshops, like Libris or AKO in the Netherlands) play a marginal role in the selling of electronic publications, with the exception of a company like Barnes & Noble with their range of NOOK devices and associated storefront.
 Large players in the field include Amazon, Apple, Google, Barnes & Noble and Kobo.

-The aforementioned storefronts typically charge a percentage for each publication sold, this percentage generally is no less than 30% of the retail price.[^apple-press-percentage]^,^[^guardian-amazon-hachette] Apart from Google, most of the larger retailers offer tight integration with their own branded e-reader hardware (Kindle, iPad, Nook, etc.) For example, publications bought on a Kindle via the Amazon Store are immediately downloaded to the device for further use, without hooking the device up to a computer and transferring the purchases manually.
+The aforementioned storefronts typically charge a percentage for each publication sold, this percentage generally is no less than 30% of the retail price.[^apple-press-percentage]^,^[^guardian-amazon-hachette] Apart from Google, most of the larger retailers offer tight integration with their own branded e-reader hardware (Kindle, iPad, NOOK, etc.) For example, publications bought on a Kindle via the Amazon Store are immediately downloaded to the device for further use, without hooking the device up to a computer and transferring the purchases manually.

 Each retailer accepts a different set of publications.
 Apple for example doesn't allow the sale of PDFs in its bookstore and only supports EPUB or publications made using iBooks Author.[^apple-publication-guidelines] Amazon, via their Kindle Direct Publishing program, supports a wider range of publications formats, including AZW, EPUB, PDF and even Microsoft Word documents.[^kindle-direct-publishing]